Kelho0812/Kelho0812/README.md

 Hey there, I'm Jorge AKA Kelho.

-Most of my professional life was in Marketing and Customer Support and I'm now looking into software development.
+Most of my professional life was in Marketing and Customer Support, and I'm now looking into Software Development.

 Completed an intensive programming course in C, C++ and Python @42Porto.